Tim Johnson (defensive lineman)

-Timothy Johnson (born January 29, 1965) is an American pastor and former former professional football player.
+Timothy Johnson (born January 29, 1965) is an American pastor and former professional football player.
 He played as a defensive lineman in the National Football League (NFL).
 After his football career, he became the senior pastor at World Outreach Center in Orlando, Florida.

 College career

 A standout defensive lineman at Penn State from 1983 to 1986, Johnson was named a third-team All-American as a junior.
 His senior year, he was a first-team selection, racking up 33 tackles and 5 sacks.
 He was a key member of the Nittany Lions' 1986 National Championship team.

 He earned a Bachelor of Arts in liberal arts from Penn State in 1987.

 Professional career

-The 6-foot 3-inch, 260-pound Johnson was selected by the Pittsburgh Steelers in the sixth round (#141 overall) of the 1987 NFL draft, where he played for three seasons.
+Johnson was selected by the Pittsburgh Steelers in the sixth round (#141 overall) of the 1987 NFL draft, where he played for three seasons.
 In five seasons with the Washington Redskins, Johnson played on the 1991 World Championship team, earning a Super Bowl ring in Super Bowl XXVI.
 In 1992 he was selected to the Pro Bowl, and the following year he was elected the 1993 Redskin of the year.